The SLaS Method

 About Practice: You will only improve if you commit to regular daily practice!

 The SLaS technique is the best vocal training you will find.
 It will work the fastest, and will give you the range, power, and artistry that you want- but only if you do your part!
 Your part is a commitment to daily practice (or as close as you can come to daily) and consistent weekly voice lessons.
-If you commit a year to this process (which really is not that long) you will see amazing results.
+You will see amazing results very quickly if you commit to daily practice and weekly lessons.
 You will actually see amazing results within the first six months if you really work at it.

 For good results you need to: